 A refundable cleaning/damage deposit; determined by risk factors such as amplified sound, alcohol, total attendance, and alteration of traffic flow.

 It is important to the community that your event is planned and organized with minimal impact to the environment.
 Recycling and waste reduction strategies are required as part of your initial planning process.
 The information provided below can help you meet that goal.
-For additional information regarding necessary environmental requirements for your event, you may contact the city’s Environmental Management Department/Recycling & Trash Division at 760-602-2726.
+For additional information regarding necessary environmental requirements for your event, you may contact the city’s Environmental Management Division/Recycling & Trash Program at 760-602-4646.

 Recycling is required for all events.
-The State of California passed AB 2176 requiring event organizers to develop and implement a waste reduction plan for large venues and events averaging over 2,000 attendees per day, or events that charge an admission fee.
-Answers to the questions in the Special Event Application will serve as your sanitation/recycling plan and must include:
+In 2004, the State of California passed AB 2176 requiring event organizers to develop and implement a waste reduction plan for large venues and events averaging over 2,000 attendees per day, or events that charge an admission fee.
+Answers to the questions in the Special Event Application will serve as your recycling and trash plan and must include:

 The amount and types of waste anticipated